How Insects Survive The Winter

 If you take a walk outside during the summertime, you will no doubt see ants roaming about, bees buzzing by, and butterflies fluttering.
-But where do all of these creatures go when the weather gets cold and the wintertime approaches?
+But where do all of these creatures go when the weather gets cold, and the wintertime approaches?

-In today’s post, we will be covering how several different insects that are common throughout Castle Rock and the Front Range of Colorado survive the cold winter months.
-And, if you are experiencing an infestation or would like to be proactive about preventing future pest infestations, be sure to contact our professional insect pest control team at High Country Pest Control today.
+In today’s post, we will be covering how several different insects that are common in Castle Rock and the Front Range of Colorado survive the cold winter months.
+And, if you are experiencing an infestation or would like to be proactive about preventing future pest infestations, be sure to contact our professional home insect pest control team at High Country Pest Control today.

 While cockroaches can survive cold, below-freezing temperatures, they cannot survive for long if the temperature reaches below 15°F. This is why they tend to move indoors through crawl spaces or into basements of homes to stay warm.

 Spiders, similarly to cockroaches, can overwinter in their adult stage inside of buildings or outdoor shelters such as inside of crawl spaces or logs.
 A big reason for their inactivity during the winter months is that their prey species also have decreased activity.

 Ants, on the other hand, have the ability to tunnel themselves underground in order to stay warm and avoid the cold Colorado temperatures.
 However, many ant colonies do not survive through the winter unless it is mild.